OperationSpark/line-crawler/README.md

 To finish up with the `draw.line()` API, the last two executed paramters are the line thickness and a Shape onto which we want to draw the line.
 If we didn't provide a Shape as this last argument, the `draw.line()` method would conveniently return a _new_ Shape with the line drawn on it.

+#### Incrementing Our Drawing Position

+To draw along from left to right along the top along the top of our canvas, we're merely going to increment the value of `i` from `0` to the value of `canvas.width` and assign this to our `fromX` value expected of the `draw.line()` method.
+The `fromY` value we can leave at `0` for the duration of drawing `ACROSS`.

+We already know that `i` starts at `0`, so we can first just go a head and draw our line staring at `0, 0`, which we've done.

+Next, to know when we should _stop_ drawing `ACROSS`, we check `if (i < canvas.width)`, and if `i` is _still_ less than the width of our canvas, we merely increment `i` with the statement `i++;`, and then we exit our conditional statement.
+On the next tick of our game loop, we begin drawing our line one pixel to the right, then do our check again until `if (i < canvas.width)` returns `false`!

+#### Changing State

+Once our check against the canvas width returns false, we enter the `else` part of our conditional statement, and here set our `direction` to the value `DOWN` and we reset the value of `i` to help us set up our next drawing state, `DOWN`.
+On the next loop, the check to see `if (direction === ACROSS)` returns false, so we've changed state, and we will no longer continue to draw lines from across the top of our canvas!

 ### Run the App!

 Alrighty, to run the app, YOU MUST open the file at: